The CellOntology plugin distributed with FlowJo v10 allows you to determine the name and etiology of a gated cell or population in question.

 - Open a workspace and construct a gating tree using standard nomenclature for the antigens you are staining for (ex.
 CD3, CD4, CCR7, etc).

 - If the workspace has not been saved previously, then save the workspace prior to running CellOntology (see note on plugin derivatives below for details why).

 - Select/Highlight a population within a FlowJo gating hierarchy you wish to run CellOntology on.

 - Navigate to the Workspace tab, populations band and click on CellOntology within the Plugins menu.

 - A prompt will appear, with radio buttons indicating the positive “+” or negative “-” nature of each marker with respect to the selected population.

 - (Optional) Check the box to display ontology names.
-Note this will use the population name contained within the database versus the +/- marker designation (e.g. naive cytotoxic T-cell vs CD3+/HLADR-/CD8+/CD45RA+, respectively).
+Note this will show the ontological name as opposed to the short name.

 - A node will be created on the population highlighted within the FlowJo workspace gating tree.
 Initially this node will say (calculating).
 When the program completes its inquiry with the database and returns results, the (calculating) will disappear.